-Both diseases are similar in how they affect the patient, how it is diagnosed, and how it is treated.
+EGE, EoD and EG are similar in how they affect the patient, how they are diagnosed, and how they are treated.

 What causes eosinophilic gastroenteritis?

 The cause is unknown in many patients.
-Food and/or environmental allergies may play a role in the development of eosinophilic gastroenteritis.
+Food and/or environmental allergies may play a role in the development of eosinophilic gastroenteritis/eosinophilic duodenitis.
 People who have a personal or family history of allergic disorders may be at higher risk of developing EGE.